Chicken Vindaloo

 Notes

-TO STORE: Allow the curry to cool before placing it in an airtight container and storing it in the fridge for up to three days.
+TO STORE: Let the curry cool completely, then store it in an airtight container in the refrigerator for up to three days.

 Nutrition